drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.

-The hypothesis was that the indolecarboxamide in MK-329 is mimicked by substituting the phenyl ring of the Lorglumide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/pharmacophore-analysis-cck-a-antagonists-23-c0596fc7'><i class='fa fa-play' aria-hidden='true'></i></button>The hypothesis was that the indolecarboxamide in MK-329 is mimicked by substituting the phenyl ring of the Lorglumide.

 ![](https://media.drugdesign.org/course/3d-mimic-design-case-studies/snap_v1_c3_1_8_s2.png){: loading=lazy }